-• Choice of the instrument
+Choice of the instrument

-Empowerment under Article 2(1) TFEU should be granted by the Union legislator, in accordance with the legislative procedure referred to in Article 81 (2) TFEU.
+Empowerment under Article 2(1) TFEU should be granted by the Union legislator, in accordance with the legislative procedure referred to in Article 81 (3) TFEU.
 The proposed act, in its nature as individual empowerment, is to be adopted in response to a corresponding request made by France.
 It should therefore take the form of a decision, addressed to France.
-Consequently, the proposed Decision of the European Parliament and of the Council represents an adequate instrument to empower France, in accordance with Article 2(1) TFEU, to act in this matter.
+Consequently, the proposed Decision of the Council represents an adequate instrument to empower France, in accordance with Article 2(1) TFEU, to act in this matter.